GI Bill for Veteran Support

 How to Transfer Your Post-9/11 GI Bill Benefits

-Pro-tip: While on active duty, you should give each of your dependents at least one month of transferred GI Bill; this gets them in the system.
+Pro-tip: While on active duty, you should give each of your dependents at least one month of transferred GI Bill;Ā this gets them in the system.
 You can always add or subtract entitlement after you get out.
-But, if you don't add them into the system while you are on active duty (with at least one month of entitlement), you are out of luck later; you won't be able to add them.
+But, if you don’t add them into the system while you are on active duty (with at least one month of entitlement), you are out of luck later;Ā you won’t be able to add them.

 A spouse: